 The Grand Rounds Series consists of invited speakers from across the nation who present on various topics in psychiatry and psychology.
-You will receive the complete schedule at the start of the year.
-Grand Rounds take place on Thursdays between September and May, from 10:30-12:00, in the Cherkasky Auditorium in the Silver Zone of the main hospital on the Moses Campus.
-Occasionally, speakers are invited for a "lunch with the interns" immediately following Grand Rounds and, at times, they may also stay and give a practical workshop during the afternoon didactics slot.
-You will be notified of these events as the year progresses and will be expected to attend these lunches and workshops.
+You will receive the complete schedule once it has been finalized for the year.
+Grand Rounds take place on Thursdays between September and June, from 10:30-12:00, in the Cherkasky Auditorium in the Silver Zone of the main hospital on the Moses Campus (a Zoom option is also available).
+Frequently, the speakers stay for a lunch with the trainees (interns and residents) immediately following Grand Rounds and, at times, they may also stay and give a practical workshop during the time typically saved for afternoon lectures.
+You will be notified of these events as the year progresses and are encouraged to attend (and participate in) as many of these lunches and workshops as your schedule permits.

-An Intern-Only Meeting with Dr. Rego is held on the 1st Thursday of each month from 12:00-1:00 in the Conference Room at 3317 Rochambeau Avenue.
+An Intern-Only Meeting with Dr. Rego is held on the 1st Thursday of each month from 12:00-1:00 in the Conference Room at 3317 Rochambeau Avenue (at times via Zoom).
 The meeting is used to discuss and problem-solve any training issues as well as have interns present on their upbringing and the factors that influenced them into becoming a psychologist.

-A Psychology Division Meeting with Dr. Rego and the rest of the faculty and all interns is held on the 3rd Thursday of each month, from 12:00-1:00 in the Conference Room at 3317 Rochambeau Avenue.
-Typically each intern presents an ethical dilemma to the group.
+A Psychology Division Meeting with Dr. Rego, some of the internship faculty, the interns and postdocs is held on the 3rd Thursday of each month, from 12:00-1:00 in the Conference Room at 3317 Rochambeau Avenue (more recently via Zoom).
+Typically, one intern per meeting takes a turn presenting (informally) an ethical dilemma to the group.
 Occasionally, cases, journal articles, or professional issues of general interest to all psychologists are discussed.